-The interim condensed financial statements are unaudited.
-The unaudited interim condensed financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the Company's financial position, results of operations and cash flows for the periods presented.
-The results of operations for the three and six months ended June 30, 2019 are not necessarily indicative of the results to be expected for the year ending December 31, 2019 or for any other future annual or interim period.
-The condensed balance sheet as of December 31, 2018 included herein was derived from the audited financial statements as of that date.
-These condensed financial statements should be read in conjunction with the Company's audited financial statements and related notes as set forth in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018, as filed with the SEC on March 28, 2019.
+The interim condensed balance sheet as of June 30, 2018, the condensed statements of operations and comprehensive loss for the three and six months ended June 30, 2018 and 2017, and the statements of cash flows for the six months ended June 30, 2018 and 2017 are unaudited.
+The unaudited interim condensed financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to present fairly the Company's financial position as of June 30, 2018, its results of operations for the three and six months ended June 30, 2018 and 2017, and cash flows for the six months ended June 30, 2018 and 2017.
+The financial data and the other financial information contained in these notes to the condensed financial statements related to the three month and six month periods are also unaudited.
+The results of operations for the three and six months ended June 30, 2018 are not necessarily indicative of the results to be expected for the year ending December 31, 2018 or for any other future annual or interim period.
+The condensed balance sheet as of December 31, 2017 included herein was derived from the audited financial statements as of that date.
+These condensed financial statements should be read in conjunction with the Company's audited financial statements included in the prospectus dated June 27, 2018 ("Prospectus") that forms a part of the Company's Registration Statements on Form S-1 (File Nos.
+333-2225390 and 333-225933), as filed with the Securities and Exchange Commission (the "SEC") pursuant to Rule 424 promulgated under the Securities Act of 1933, as amended.